St. Catharines: Provincial

 At the provincial level, St. Catharines is well known for electing high-profile members of the Legislative Assembly of Ontario.
 Jim Bradley was the Member of Provincial Parliament for St. Catharines from 1977 until 2018 and was Ontario's longest serving MPP.
 Peter Kormos, who represented the southern portions of the city as part of the Welland riding, was a prominent Member of Provincial Parliament in the Ontario New Democratic Party caucus and served previously as Minister of Consumer and Commercial Relations in the Bob Rae government.
 From 1999 to 2003, during the premierships of Mike Harris and Ernie Eves, St. Catharines was the only large city in Ontario to not have at least one government member representing the city, as the Progressive Conservative-held ridings of Lincoln and St. Catharines—Brock were eliminated as a cost-saving measure.
 Robert Welch, a long-time Deputy Premier of Ontario, represented the now-eliminated Lincoln and St. Catharines—Brock ridings throughout the 1960s, 1970s and 1980s.

 Federal

 Federally, St. Catharines is one of the most bellwether of any riding in Canada, having only elected an opposition MP twice in its history.
 Chris Bittle is the current MP for St. Catharines and is a member of the Liberal Party of Canada, which currently forms Canada's government.
-The southern portion of the city is included as part of the Niagara Centre riding, and is represented by Vance Badawey, a Liberal Party of Canada MP.
 Most federal representatives from St. Catharines have maintained a low profile on either the government or opposition backbenches.
 The exception was Gilbert Parent, who served as Speaker of the House for seven years while Jean Chrétien was Prime Minister.